brobdingrag/paul/README.md

 This is a repository for the code and images relating to a simulation I have been working on.

-In this piece, we explore the long-run consequences of aggresive embryo selection for a trait.
+It explores the long-run consequences of aggresive embryo selection for a trait.
 We simulate of eight generations of embryo selection with IVF.
 We use the publicly available whole genomes of 402 unrelated European-ancestry indivdiuals.

 We show:
   - Population-scale embryo selection can be realistically simulated.